bhink/Module8/README.md

 ### Installation

 Install Module 8 by installing End_of_year_countdown.py
-You will have to install datetime and time libraries.
+You will have to install datetime library.